Auditing your Redox platform

 Who can use auditing

-Once you've upgraded your plan to include this advanced feature, auditing is available to any Redox organization owners.
+Auditing is an advanced feature.
+Once you’ve upgraded your plan to include this advanced feature, auditing is available to Redox organization owners.

 What events can you audit